Quantum conditional entropies from convex trace functionals: Conclusion

 Interestingly, the latter quantity behaves like the conditional von Neumann entropy for states of the form $ \rho_A \otimes \ketbra{\sigma}{\sigma}_B$ while it yields the R\'enyi entropy of the marginal $\rho_A$ for pure states $\ket{\rho}_{AB}$.
 Nonetheless, we leave this and other cases for future investigation.

 \paragraph*{\emph{\textbf{Acknowledgments.}}} We thank Christoph Hirche for preliminary discussions on duality relations involving $\alpha$-$z$ R\'enyi relative entropies.
-MMG and MT are supported by the National Research Foundation, Singapore and A*STAR under its Quantum Engineering Programme NRF2021-QEP2-02-P05.
-RR and MT are supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant.
+This project is supported by the National Research Foundation, Singapore (NRF) through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009) and by the NRF Investigatorship award (NRF-NRFI10-2024-0006).
+R.R. also acknowledges financial support from the ERC grant GIFNEQ 101163938.